 It will need to be assessed what was the persons income pre-accident, what is the injury, what is specified in the medical reports, what is their current physical and mental capacity, and can they return to the same capacity they previously occupied in terms of their work.

-If, for example, it is unlikely the injured person will have the capacity to fulfil the same previous employment role, which they will have discussed with their doctor, and this person needs to retrain, then it will likely be necessary for the person to have an assessment conducted by a vocational assessor for their case.
+If, for example, it is unlikely the injured person will have the capacity to fulfill the same previous employment role, which they will have discussed with their doctor, and this person needs to retrain, then it will likely be necessary for the person to have an assessment conducted by a vocational assessor for their case.
 When an accident happens in a persons life which carries long-term consequences, their life can be turned upside down, and time is needed to take stock and then choose a course of action which is the best way forward for them.
-A vocational assessor can, once the injured persons symptoms have stabilised, the doctor(s) are clear regarding the prognosis, can carry out an assessment in the form of a report, which can assist a court with an understanding of likely employment options available to the person, and employment options the injured person considers they will engage in.
+A vocational assessor can, once the injured persons symptoms have stabilised, the doctor(s) are clear regarding the prognosis, carry out an assessment in the form of a report, which can assist a court with an understanding of likely employment options available to the person, and employment options the injured person considers they will engage in.

 Please be advised that the above-mentioned material is intended as an overview and as a broad out-line of the topic discussed.
 It should not be considered as complete and comprehensive legal advice, nor act as an appropriate substitute.